up-n-atom/8311/docs/posts/accessing-the-ont.md

 ## Source NAT <small>Router or Firewall</small> { #source-nat data-toc-label="Source NAT" }

-Source NAT provides stateful translation for traffic behind the firewall to reach the ONT, which resides upstream of the firewall on the public-facing WAN interface.
+Source NAT (SNAT) provides stateful translation for traffic behind the firewall to reach the ONT, which resides upstream of the firewall on the public-facing WAN interface.
 This translation makes the ONT's management interface appear as a reachable local network device.